 Our computation facilities provide opportunities for interaction across faculties and disciplines, and resources for training students and researchers in neuroscience research techniques.
 Our goal is to bring diverse expertise to neuroscience, and to develop interdisciplinary partnerships that lead to breakthroughs in brain health research that couldn't happen anywhere else.

 The NeuroComputation suite features a collaborative work space with eight high-end workstations.
 We have hosted imaging and data analysis seminars partnering with equipment vendors such as Zeiss and Thorlabs dealing with image processing, live cell imaging and optical coherence tomography.
-We have offered an “Introduction to Interfacing Computers to the Real World” seminar using single board computers, as well as on-going tutorials in programming & data analysis using MATLAB.
+We have offered an “Introduction to Interfacing Computers to the Real World” seminar using single board computers, as well as on-going tutorials in programming and data analysis using MATLAB.

 WestGrid & Compute Canada